 We were surprised by the large, well-padded seats (very important!) and wide picture windows offering an unrivalled view of the river.
 Each boat also has outside deck areas to enjoy, perfect for taking photos.

 3. Which is the best value for money – a 3-Star or a 4-Star Cruise from Guilin?

 While there are 3 star and 4 star Li river cruises available, most Westerners are offered 3-star cruises with local tour companies competing to offer the most attractive prices!

 4-star Li River cruises offer a buffet lunch, superior seating with seats on the upper and lower decks, and about half the number of passengers on the cheaper cruises.

-3-star cruises are comfortable, but lunch is a pretty basic brown bag sandwich and drink option (unless you ask for the Chinese meal, which is much tastier).
+3-star cruises are comfortable, but lunch is a basic brown bag sandwich and drink option (unless you ask for the much tastier Chinese meal).

 You can buy a VERY limited selection of hot snacks onboard, but be quick, as they stop serving after about one hour.
 The deep-fried whitebait and river prawns were delicious!

 English language information about the journey and the landscape you travel through is scarce, and most announcements are in Chinese.